-BVES is also implementing Technosylva's WRRM, which uses historical climatology (weather & fuel moisture data) as key input weather scenarios (~ 30 year and 2 km hourly reanalysis data), to improve its asset risk analysis.
+BVES is also implementeding the use of Technosylva's FireSight model Technosylva's WRRM, which uses historical climatology (weather & fuel moisture data) as key input weather scenarios (~ 30 year and 2 km hourly reanalysis data), to improve its asset risk analysis.
 The model produces risk metrics by running fire spread simulations for each weather scenario territory wide.
 The outputs can then be aggregated based on percentile and assigned to assets.
-The model uses historical or predicted fuels data (e.g., 2030) and utilizes hundreds of millions of fire-spread simulations across customer service territory.
-The WRRM outputs are to be used to support mitigation planning in addition to setting context for daily FireCast asset risk forecasts.
+The model uses historical or predicted fuels data (e.g., 2030) and utilizes hundreds of millions of firespread simulations across customer service territory.
+The FireSightWRRM outputs are to be used to support mitigation planning in addition to setting context for daily FireCast asset risk forecasts.